 Many people lose their temper at one point or another in their life, but people with intermittent explosive disorder have uncontrollable urges that cause them to act out violently.
 When these urges get out of hand and start to have a big negative effect on a person's life, it's time to get treatment.
 With online therapy here at GoMentor.com, inconvenience isn't an excuse.
 You can get psychotherapy where and when you need it.
-Before showing how trained therapists can help with intermittent explosive disorder, there are some other facts you should know.
-For example, self aggression is a problem for many people with intermittent explosive disorder.
-Here is some more information on the causes and symptoms of intermittent explosive disorder.

 As with many other mental disorders, genetics are thought to play a small role in whether or not people develop this impulse-control disorder.
 Environmental factors are also thought to play a big role in whether this disorder appears.
 For example, children who grow up around violent and abusive behavior are more likely to fall prey to the same types of negative behavior.
 For many people, it is usually a combination of environmental and physical factors.
 With as much stress that exists in the world today, this has become a disorder that affects many people as well as those around them.

 There are usually various physical symptoms that appear with intermittent explosive disorder.
 A tingling sensation, tightness in the chest, and a build up of pressure in the head are all signs that anger and other negative emotions may be building up, ready to explode.
 Another sign that this disorder may be a problem is if a person gets violently angry out of proportion to the situation at hand.
 If the symptoms are left untreated, there is a big possibility that the problem will only get worse, and may have other negative impacts on a person's life.